1960s Slats Pendant Lamp

 Manufacturer: Philips, Eindhoven, The Netherlands.

-Other versions: These “propeller” pendant lamps were made in several versions.
-Below are some other editions, the mechanism to connect the socket with the clear plastic lampshade are the same.
+Other versions: This “propeller” 1960s slats pendant lamp exists in several versions.
+Below are some other editions, the spring mechanism to connect the socket with the clear plastic lampshade and the aluminium tube are the same.

 Koninklijke Philips N.V.